leopard-ai/betty/docs/quickstart/tutorial.rst

 **Data Loader**

 Following `How Important is the Train-Validation Split in Meta-Learning
-<https://proceedings.mlr.press/v139/bai21a/bai21a.pdf>`_, we use the same dataset as the lower-level
+<https://proceedings.mlr.press/v139/bai21a/bai21a.pdf>`_, we use the same dataset as in
-problem.
-Essentially, this means that we are finding weight decay values that lead to fastest decrease in training loss.
+the lower-level problem.
+Essentially, this means that we are finding weight decay values that lead to the fastest decrease in training loss.

 .. code:: python